 Home and apartment vacancy rates are 7.5% in Bellerive Acres / University of Missouri St Louis.
 NeighborhoodScout analysis shows that this rate is lower than 51.1% of the neighborhoods in the nation, approximately near the middle range for vacancies.

 The Bellerive Acres / University of Missouri St Louis neighborhood stands out for having an average per capita income lower than 97.8% of the neighborhoods in the United States.
-In a nation where 1 out of every 4 children lives in poverty, the Bellerive Acres / University of Missouri St Louis neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the Bellerive Acres / University of Missouri St Louis neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the Bellerive Acres / University of Missouri St Louis community truly stands out from the rest in this regard.

 In addition, an extraordinary 33.6% of the residents of the Bellerive Acres / University of Missouri St Louis neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.